52North/pubopen/opensource/legal.md

 See [explanations of the different licenses for software code](https://tldrlegal.com/).

-Please note: Other licenses would be better suited for works other than software code:
+Other types of licenses, would be better suited for works other than software code.
 * Creative work or art: Licenses such as Creative Commons
 * Open data: Licenses such as Open Data Commons (ODC)
-* Open hardware: Many projects use licenses inspired by open source software licenses but with important differences (see also https://en.wikipedia.org/wiki/Open-source_hardware)
+* Open hardware: Many projects use licenses inspired by open source software licenses but with important differences (see also [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware)).

 ## Contributor License Agreements

 If you want to contribute to an open source project, you are often required to sign a so-called contributor license agreement (CLA).
 There are several reasons for this.
 With a CLA you allow the legal body behind an open source project
-* to work with you code contribution (e.g. to reproduce, to modify, to create derivative works and to combine the contribution with other software code)
+* to work with your code contribution (e.g. to reproduce, to modify, to create derivative works and to combine the contribution with other software code)
 * to grant the Open Source License to potential users
 * to change the terms of the Open Source License for a particular software project if necessary (e.g. changing from a strong copyleft license to a weak copyleft license)
-* to handle legal disputes
+* to handle legal disputes.

-With a CLA you do not have to transfer your full intellectual property rights associated to your copyright (in some countries this is even legally impossible and from a company viewpoint this is often not desirable).
-Instead, you transfer only those rights that are necessary to allow the long-term license management of the project to which you are contributing.
+The CLA does NOT require you to transfer the full intellectual property rights (IRP) associated with your copyright (in some countries this is legally impossible and, from a company viewpoint, it is often undesirable).
+Instead, you transfer only those rights necessary to allow the long-term license management of the project to which you are contributing.
-There are some example of CLAs which you might study to get a better impression how they work:
+The following example of CLAs give you an impression of how they work:
 * Apache: http://www.apache.org/licenses/#clas
 * 52°North: http://52north.org/about/licensing/contributors-licenseagreement-faq

-Further recommended readings are:
+Recommended readings:
 * http://www.oss-watch.ac.uk/resources/cla
 * http://en.wikipedia.org/wiki/Contributor_License_Agreement
 * http://development.contributoragreements.org/